Non-Degree / Dates: 11-29 July 2022

 Timetable

-From Monday to Friday, 10.00 – 15.00.
+From Monday to Friday, 10.00 – 18.00.
 In addition, there is independent work in the afternoons and evenings, possibly also during the weekend.
-Please see also the full programme.
+As an example, please see also the detailed schedule.

 As there is a lot of independent/group work, it’s not possible to register for the cultural programme events and workshops.